skyfielders/python-skyfield/skyfield/documentation/positions.rst

 .. testcode::

+    # The “d =” line from the previous example,
+    # rewritten to give each position a name.

     barycentric = earth.at(t)
     astrometric = barycentric.observe(mars)
     apparent = astrometric.apparent()
     d = apparent.distance()

-This is a common Python pattern.
-By assigning names to intermediate values, the programmer can pivot between succinct code that fits on a single line and more verbose code that names each intermediate value,
+This is a common Python pattern — by assigning names to intermediate values, the programmer can pivot between succinct code that fits on a single line and more verbose code that names each intermediate value,